 Mathématique: Chapter 64

-“The ring should be taken to Mordor,” Teal’c said, solemnly.
+“The ring should be taken to Mordor,” Teal’c intoned.

 Chapter 64

-Young swallowed, stopping in the hallway, leaning against his cane, not quite ready to head to the briefing.
-He felt compelled to stay within Rush’s vicinity.
-“I am rattled,” he confessed, looking at Shep.
+Young stopped in the hallway.
+He leaned against his cane, not quite ready to head to the briefing, reluctant to leave his neighbor with McKay.
+“I am rattled,” he confessed.
 “More than a little.
 I—didn’t do a great job down there in that alley.”

 “Yeah.”
 The word was weighed down with all the galactic-scale problems trying to crush the height out of Young’s spine.
 “More credit goes to him than me on that one.
-I managed to pull myself together once I actually got him on the ship—but god damn is he tough to take like this.”
+I pulled myself together a little more once I got him on the ship—but god damn is he tough to take like this.”

-“Yeah,” Sheppard said quietly, “he’s a little different without his memories.”
+“Yeah,” Sheppard agreed, “he’s a little different without his memories.”

-Sheppard nodded.
+Sheppard shrugged, unfazed.
 “You’re not the only one having a tough time.
 He’s spinning McKay out.
 Hard.
 Gonna have to do some damage control there, later.”
-He glanced over his shoulder at the closed door behind them.
+He glanced over his shoulder at the closed door to the observation deck.

 “Not you, though.”
-Young studied Sheppard, his eyebrows raised, realizing the truth of his words as he said them.
+Young studied Sheppard, his eyebrows up, realizing the truth of his words as he said them.
 “He’s not spinning you out.
 I don’t understand.
 He’s so different.”

-“I don’t know if that makes me feel better or worse.”
-Young’s voice was raw.
+“I don’t know if that makes me feel better or worse,” Young said.

 “And I feel like I need to be about six places at once,” Young confessed, thinking of the briefing, of Rush, of Ginn, of Greer and James, of Mitchell, of Jackson.